-Solar Renewable Energy Credits (SRECs) are a hot topic these days!
+Solar Renewable Energy Certificates (SRECs) are a hot topic these days!
 We hope the following guide will answer questions and provide some guidance on this topic.

 New to SRECs?
 Here’s the scoop